nicholasaleks/graphql-threat-matrix/implementations/graphql-api-for-wp.md

-# GraphQL API for Wordpress
+# GraphQL API for WordPress

 ### Table of Contents
 * [About](#About)